castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 = Manual installation =

-The manual installation method involves downloading this plugin plugin and uploading it to your web-server via your favourite FTP application.
+The manual installation method involves downloading this plugin and uploading it to your web-server via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

-== Frequently Asked Questions ==

-= I don't want my old posts to be sent to Discord when I update them.
-How can I stop this? =

-Add this code to your child theme's functions.php file:

-`
-add_filter( 'wp_discord_post_process_old_posts', '__return_false' );
-`

 == Changelog ==

+= 1.1.2 =
+* Removed option to process old posts because it was causing more troubles than benefits.
+You can use the filter `wp_discord_post_is_new_post` instead.
+* Added privacy info to the readme for the GDPR regulations.

+= 1.1.1 =
+* Added support for Jetpack Contact Form.
+Enable it in Settings > WP Discord Post.
+Jetpack and the Contact Forms module must be active.
+* Added filter `wp_discord_post_is_new_post`.

 = 1.1.0 =

 * Added support for Contact Form 7.
-Enable it in Settings > WP Discord post.
+Enable it in Settings > WP Discord Post.
+Contact Form 7 must be active.
 * Added option to stop processing old posts when they are edited for the first time after installing the plugin.
 Disabled by default.
 * Added several hooks.
 See the readme's description for a complete list.
 * Moved all the settings to Settings > WP Discord Post.